 There is nothing worse than using a scientific study that correlates two variables and assuming causation.
 Translation: If behaviors typical of disorder “A” are seen in a lot of people with problem “B”, we cannot assume that “A” is the cause of their behavior.
 But we do it all the time.
 People who love coffee adore studies that say coffee drinkers seem to live longer.
 People who hate to exercise are validated by reports that find the number of heart attacks after exercise “is increasing”.

 When it comes to labeling children’s behavior, we should take a couple of big steps back with our erroneous reasoning.
 And when the label is ADHD, take three more.
 Not because ADHD isn’t a big issue for families.
 The struggles of kids, parents and educators shouldn’t be minimized.
-We should be cautious with labels when two situations occur: very young ages and multiple diagnoses that are determined largely by clinical observation, not testing.
+But we should be cautious with labels when two situations occur: children at very young ages and trying to make a diagnosis when it is determined largely by clinical observation, not scientific testing.
 Seeing ADHD in a child with hypermobility is one of those situations.

 Why?
 Hypermobility reduces a child’s ability to perceive body position and degree of movement, AKA proprioception and kinesthesia.
 It also causes muscles to work harder to stabilize joints around a muscle, including postural muscles.
 These muscles are working even when kids are asleep, so don’t think that a good rest restores these kids the same way another child gets a charge from a sit-down.